Tourism in Norway: Attractions

 The main attractions of Norway are the varied landscapes that extend across the Arctic Circle.
 It is famous for its fjord-indented coastline and its mountains, ski resorts, lakes and woods.
-Popular tourist destinations in Norway include Oslo, Ålesund, Bergen, Stavanger, Trondheim, Kristiansand, Arendal, Tromsø, Fredrikstad and Tønsberg.
+Popular tourist destinations in Norway include Oslo, Ålesund, Bergen, Stavanger, Trondheim, Kristiansand, Nordfjordeid, Arendal, Tromsø, Geiranger, Flåm, Fredrikstad and Tønsberg.
 Much of the nature of Norway remains unspoiled, and thus attracts numerous hikers and skiers.
 Pulpit Rock and Trolltunga are among the most popular selfie locations in the mountains.

 The fjords, mountains and waterfalls in Western and Northern Norway attract several hundred thousand foreign tourists each year.
 In the cities, sights such as the Holmenkollen ski jump in Oslo and Saga Oseberg in Tønsberg attract many visitors, as do the Hanseatic Bryggen area in Bergen, the Vigeland Sculpture Park in Oslo, The Nidaros Cathedral in Trondheim, Fredrikstad Fortress (Gamlebyen) in Fredrikstad, the ruin park of Tønsberg Fortress in Tønsberg and numerous others.

 The culture of Norway evolved as a result of its sparse population, harsh climate, and relative isolation from the rest of Europe.
 It is therefore distinct from other countries in Europe in that it has fewer opulent palaces and castles, smaller agricultural areas, and longer travel distances.
 Regionally distinct architecture, crafts, and art are presented in the various folk museums, typically based on an ethnological perspective.
 Norsk Folkemuseum at Bygdøy in Oslo is the largest of these.